Variables and Types

 PureBasic allows many type variables which can be standard integers, float, double, quad and char numbers or even string characters.
 Here is the list of the native supported types and a brief description :

 Unsigned variables: Purebasic offers native support for unsigned variables with byte and word types via the ascii (.a) and unicode (.u) types.
-The character (.c) type is an unsigned byte in ascii and unsigned word in unicode that may be used as an unsigned type.
+The character (.c) type is an unsigned word in unicode that may be used as an unsigned type.

 Notation of string variables: it is possible to use the '$' as last char of a variable name to mark it as string.
 This way you can use 'a$' and 'a.s' as different string variables.
 Please note, that the '$' belongs to the variable name and must be always attached, unlike the '.s' which is only needed when the string variable is declared the first time.